particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 On Gen 3 devices, the PWM frequency is from 5 Hz to `analogWriteMaxFrequency(pin)` (default is 500 Hz).

-On the B Series SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
+On the B-Series SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
 Pins are assigned a PWM group.
 Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

 - Group 2: Pins A0, A1, A6, and A7.